Code of Conduct Policy: What Every Company Must Clearly Define

 Communication, Training, and Ongoing Awareness

-Even the strongest policy is ineffective if it is not communicated.
+Even the strongest policy fails if organisations do not communicate it effectively.

-Regular onboarding sessions, internal communication, and refresher training ensure employees remain aware of expectations.
-When guidelines are discussed openly, they become part of everyday workplace culture rather than static documents.
+Regular onboarding sessions, internal communication, and refresher training keep employees aware of expectations.
+Moreover, when teams discuss guidelines openly, they become part of everyday workplace culture rather than static documents.

 Reviewing and Updating Conduct Guidelines